jtsteinbach/sandbox/README.md

 chmod +x ~/.local/bin/sb
 ```

 If `~/.local/bin` is not on your PATH, add `export PATH="$HOME/.local/bin:$PATH"` to your shell profile.
-On Windows, run it as `python sb.py <command>` or create a small `sb.bat` wrapper.

-To upgrade, re-run the install command. sb refuses to open repositories created by a *newer* format than it understands, so upgrades are always safe and downgrades fail loudly rather than corrupting anything.
+To upgrade, re-run the install command. sb refuses to open repositories created by a *newer* format than it understands, so upgrades are always safe and downgrades fail loudly rather than corrupting anything. `sb selftest` runs the built-in adversarial test suite (20 checks: crash injection, symlink escapes, races, corruption, crypto, shared-mode locking) any time you want proof the installed copy behaves.

 ---